English cuisine: "Stereotypical" English dishes

-Foreign influence
+Influences

-English cookery has been open to foreign ingredients and influence from as early as the thirteenth century, and in the case of a few foods like sausages from Roman times.
+English cookery has demonstrably been open to influences from abroad from as early as the thirteenth century, and in the case of a few foods like sausages from Roman times.
 The Countess of Leicester, daughter of King John purchased large amounts of cinnamon, while King Edward I ordered large quantities of spices such as pepper and ginger, as well as of what was then an expensive imported luxury, sugar.
 Dickson Wright refutes the popular idea that spices were used to disguise bad meat, pointing out that this would have been as fatal then as it would be today.
 She suggests instead that spices were used to hide the taste of salt, which was used to preserve food in the absence of refrigeration.

-The English celebrity cook Fanny Cradock asserted: "The English have never had a cuisine.
+Cradock asserted: "The English have never had a cuisine.
 Even Yorkshire pudding comes from Burgundy."
+However, a recipe for "a dripping pudding" was published in the 1737 book The Whole Duty of a Woman.
 Nicola Humble observed that in Mrs Beeton's Book of Household Management, there are about the same number of recipes from India as from Wales, Scotland and Ireland together.
 Panayi created controversy by asserting, with evidence, that fish and chips had foreign origins: the fried fish from Jewish cooking and the potato chips from France; the dish only came to signify national identity from about 1930.
 French cuisine powerfully influenced English cooking throughout the nineteenth century, and French celebrity chefs such as the Roux brothers and Raymond Blanc continued to do so in twenty-first-century England.